Key takeaways:

 Forms of folate:

 DFE stands for dietary folate equivalent.
 For folic acid and methylfolate, the conversion is 0.6 mg folic acid/methylfolate = 1 mg folate from food.
-It is thought that absorption of folic acid is greater than that of folate from foods. [ref]
+Note that the absorption of folic acid is greater than that of folate from foods. [ref]

 Excess folic acid circulates in the bloodstream as unmetabolized folic acid.
 This unused folic acid may inhibit the DHFR enzyme from converting dihydrofolate into tetrahydrofolate when the body needs it.
 Both reactions use the DHFR enzyme, but most of the time, the enzyme is preferentially used for creating the active form (tetrahydrofolate) when needed.